luojia65/rfcs/text/0000-author-attached-crates-io-names.md

 ## If your account is rush-registered

-You are taking your account with patent or trademark, but this account was registered by other people, but don't worry.
+You are taking your account with patent or trademark, but this account was registered by other people.
+Don't worry.
 Go `crates.io` and click new item 'Report' after dashboard and account settings.
 Submit your trademark or patent certificate to the Rust team and they would help you to take the account name.
 If you submit the report an automatic message is given to that account describing what had happened, if that account does not react for some time period (e.g. 6 months) and is not marked 'protected', you now own this account.